How to get there:

 Outlaw’s Roost

-We drove by the Outlaw’s Roost on our way to Moab and the sign outside immediately caught my attention (see below – lol).
+We drove by the Outlaw’s Roost on our way to Moab, Utah and the sign outside immediately caught my attention.
 The food and service did not disappoint!
 I got a taco bowl and margarita and both were delicious.
+If you pass by on your roadtrip, try it out!
+It’s too good.

 Vegas > Kanab, UT> Springdale, UT>Bryce Canyon, UT>Capitol Reef, UT>Moab, UT